Skip to content

 The problem

-Funding is scattered across hundreds of sources: Grants.gov, SAM.gov, state portals, foundation sites, procurement platforms.
+Funding is scattered across federal agencies, state portals, foundation sites, and procurement platforms.
 Each has different search tools, different formats.
 Many show closed programs alongside open ones.

 What we do

-We pull from hundreds of sources daily.
+We pull from 65 sources with open opportunities daily.
 When something closes, we remove it.
 When something new appears, we index it.
 You search once, you see what's actually available right now.

 Our goal